-Ownership of Improved Technology (Article 27 & 29(3) of the former TIER)
+OWNERSHIP OF IMPROVED TECHNOLOGY (ARTICLE 27 & 29(3) OF THE FORMER TIER)

 Article 27 of the former TIER (removed in March 2019) provided that an improved technology resulting from another technology licensed under cross-border licensing agreements shall belong to the party that has improved that technology.
-In addition, Article 29, paragraph 3 of the former TIER prohibited the original technology licensor from restricting a technology licensee's right to improve the technology licensed under licensing agreements or to use such improved technology.
+In addition, Article 29, paragraph 3 of the former TIER (removed in March 2019) prohibited the original technology licensor from restricting a technology licensee's right to improve the technology licensed under licensing agreements or to use such improved technology.

-On the other hand, regarding domestic technology transfer or licensing agreements in China, Article 354 of the former Contract Law of China (Article 875 of the Civil Code) provides that a party to a contract may provide how and who to assume the products from technology improvement.
-In the said Law, such a compulsory provision as those in the former TIER cannot be found.
-In addition, Article 355 of the former Contract Law (Article 877 of the Civil Code) provides that, if laws or administrative regulations set separate provisions for technology import and export contracts, patent contracts or patent application contracts, such provisions shall govern.
-This indicates that the former TIER, which is a special law, is applied and supersedes license contracts that fall under technology import and export, while Article 354 of the former Contract Law of China is applied to other ordinary domestic technology transfer or licensing contracts.
+On the other hand, regarding domestic technology transfer or licensing agreements in China, Article 354 of the former Contract Law of China (Article 875 of the Civil Code) provided that a party to a contract may provide how and who to assume the products from technology improvement.
+In the said Law, such a compulsory provision as those in the former TIER could not be found.
+In addition, Article 355 of the former Contract Law (Article 877 of the Civil Code) provided that, if laws or administrative regulations set separate provisions for technology import and export contracts, patent contracts or patent application contracts, such provisions shall govern.
+This indicated that the former TIER, which is a special law, is applied and supersedes license contracts that fall under technology import and export, while Article 354 of the former Contract Law of China is applied to other ordinary domestic technology transfer or licensing contracts.
 In technology export and import, to which the former TIER applies, it is contemplated that foreign companies are often in a position of a technology licensor.
-Then the former TIER, which provides that an improved technology shall automatically belong to the party that has improved the provided technology, irrespective of contractual terms between the parties, is designed to work as a mandatory provision applied only to foreign companies that become a technique licensor.
-It had been pointed out that there is a possibility that the former TIER is inconsistent with the national treatment obligation under Article 3, paragraph 1 of the TRIPS Agreement as discriminatory treatment against foreign countries.
+Then the former TIER, which provided that an improved technology shall automatically belong to the party that has improved the provided technology, irrespective of contractual terms between the parties, was designed to work as a mandatory provision applied only to foreign companies that become a technique licensor.
+It had been pointed out that there is a possibility that the former TIER is inconsistent with the national treatment obligation under Article 3, paragraph 1 of the TRIPS Agreement as national treatment violation.

-LICENSOR'S LIABILITY ON THIRD PARTY INFRINGEMENT (ARTICLE 24 OF THE FORMER TIER)
+LICENSOR'S LIABILITY ON THIRD PARTY INFRINGEMENT

+(ARTICLE 24 OF THE FORMER TIER)